 Subordinated Units - All of the subordinated units are held by DCP Midstream, LLC.
 Our partnership agreement provides that, during the subordination period, the common units will have the right to receive distributions of Available Cash each quarter in an amount equal to \$0.35 per common unit, or the Minimum Quarterly Distribution, plus any arrearages in the payment of the Minimum Quarterly Distribution on the common units from prior quarters, before any distributions of Available Cash may be made on the subordinated units.
 These units are deemed "subordinated" because for a period of time, referred to as the subordination period, the subordinated units will not be entitled to receive any distributions until the common units have received the Minimum Quarterly Distribution plus any arrearages from prior quarters.
 Furthermore, no arrearages will be paid on the subordinated units.
 The practical effect of the subordinated units is to increase the likelihood that during the subordination period there will be Available Cash to be distributed on the common units.
-The subordination period will end, and the subordinated units will convert to common units, on a one for one basis, when certain distribution requirements, as defined in the partnership agreement, have been met.
-The subordination period has an early termination provision that permits 50% of the subordinated units to convert to common units on the second business day following the first quarter distribution in 2008 and the other 50% of the subordinated units to convert to common units on the second business day following the first quarter distribution in 2009, provided the tests for ending the subordination period contained in the partnership agreement are satisfied.
-We determined that the criteria set forth in the partnership agreement for early termination of the subordination period occurred in February 2008 and, therefore, 50% of the subordinated units converted into common units.
+The practical effect of the subordinated units will convert to common units, and efined in the partnership agreement, have been met.
+The subordination period has an early termination provision that permits 50% of the subordinated units to convert to common units on the second business day following the first quarter distribution in 2008 and the other 50% of the subordinated units to convert to common units on the second business day following the first quarter distribution period contained in the partnership agreement are satisfied.
+We determined that the criteria set forth in the partnership agreement for early termination period occurred in February 2008 and, therefore, 50% of the subordinated units.
 Our board of directors and the conflicts committee of the board certified that all conditions for early conversion were satisfied.
-The rights of the subordinated unitholders, other than the distribution rights described above, are substantially the same as the rights of the common unitholders.
+The rights of the subordinated units on the sectified above, are substantially the same as the rights of the common unitholders.